 212541: Comar Real Estate Trust proposing a zoning map amendment to re-zone their properties at 299 Broadway and 15 Temple Street from MR5, MR3 and NR Districts to MR6, MR4 and NR Districts.

-There was a public hearing on this item several weeks ago, and Chair Ewen-Campen noted the comment period remains open.
+Chair Ewen-Campen noted the comment period remains open.
 He hopes to be able to act on this item before the end of the year.
-The proposal before the committee is whether the city would give the private developer a shot at the project, and therefore avoid the Eminent Domain / Urban Renewal process, which would still remain on the table going forward.